filecoin-project/venus/CONTRIBUTING.md

 `go-filecoin` requires 2 approvals for all PRs.
 We use the following process, which aims to merge code quickly and efficiently while avoiding both accidental and malicious introduction of bugs, unintended consequences, or vulnerabilities.

-The first review is done by a committer.
+The first review is done by a committer familiar with that area of the codebase.
 Once they deem it ready for merge, they will assign a maintainer for the second review.
 Once the PR has 2 Approvals and blocking comments have been addressed, the committer rebases and merges the PR.

 If your PR hasn't been reviewed in 3 days, pinging reviewers via Github or community chat is also welcome and encouraged.